scalesql/popmaint/README.md

 -------------
 * Split up databases based on hash of the domain, server, instance, database
 * Don't run on primary? or synchronous node?
 Or a flag for that?
+* Panic Handler

 Issues
 ------
-* If an error occurs, keep going.
+* If an error occurs, log it, and keep going.
 But fail the EXE after we are done.
+    * Rebooting server, permission, etc.